-Pheromone traps are used to monitor the flights of adult male moths.
-Place pheromone lures into large box or wing traps and hang in the orchard in mid-March.
-Count the number of moths in the trap at least once per week and track the data to identify peaks in adult activity.
-Make sure not to confuse navel orangeworm with the meal moth (Pyralis farinalis) that is also attracted to the trap.
+Pheromone traps are used to monitor the flights of male moths.
+Place pheromone lures into delta or wing traps and hang in the tree canopies at approximately six to eight feet in early March.
+Hang one trap per 50 acres and at least two traps per orchard.
+Count the number of moths in the trap at least once per week and track the data to identify adult flight.
+Make sure not to confuse navel orangeworm with the meal moth (Pyralis farinalis) that is also attracted to the lure.
 Meal moths are light brown with dark brown bands on the wings.

-If you choose to treat at hullsplit, time the spray to the beginning of hullsplit if eggs are being laid on egg traps; otherwise time it to an increase in egg-laying on traps or the predicted initiation of egg-laying following hullsplit.
-Hullsplit is determined to begin when sound fruit in the top southwest quadrant of the trees just begin to split.
+Hullsplit is determined to begin when sound fruit in the top southwestern quadrant of the trees just begin to split.
 Note that this is before the suture is wide open.
-At this time, the nuts at eye level will be less mature than those at the top and have only a deep furrow in the hulls.
-Blank nuts (usually 3 to 5%) will split 1 to 2 weeks ahead of sound nuts, and these should not be confused with hullsplit of the new crop.
-Use a long-extension pole pruner to cut small branches from this top portion of five or six trees in the orchard to check whether hullsplit nuts are blank or sound.
+At that time, the nuts at eye level will be less mature than those at the top and have only a deep furrow in the hulls.
+Blank nuts (usually 3 to 5% of the crop) will split 1 to 2 weeks ahead of sound nuts, and these should not be confused with hullsplit of the new crop.
+Use a long-extension pole pruner to cut small branches from this top southwestern portion of five or six trees in the orchard to check whether hullsplit nuts are blank or sound.

-If the crop was exposed to a significant third flight of navel orangeworm or peach twig borer before harvest, a postharvest fumigation may be warranted.
+If the crop was exposed to a significant third flight of navel orangeworm or peach twig borer before harvest, a postharvest fumigation of the crop may be warranted.